wichtounet/wichtounet.github.io/posts/2018/01/budgetwarrior-10-web-interface-and-asset-tracking.rst

     budget server

 and the server will be launched (by default at localhost:8080).
-You can configure the port with :code:`server_port=X` in the configuration file and the listen address with :code:`server_listen=X`.
+You can configure the port with `server_port=X` in the configuration file and the listen address with `server_listen=X`.
 You can access your server at http://localhost:8080.

 Here is what this will display: